sergio-l-marques-alb/olt-switchsw/src/builds/readme.txt

    @fastpath_builds$ sudo sh image_update.sh
    fastpath/fastpath-olt.image-v<version>-r<revision>.tgz /home/olt/<mkboards>/

+Finally, go to mkboards of CXO160G and CXOLT1T0 and run fastpath-xxx.sh script to prepare the final tarball to be present inside 'files' folder.

-Finally, mkboards is ready to be used to build the setup file.
+Now, mkboards is ready to be used to build the setup file!

 Good luck for the tests ;-)